There’s a big difference between the work you do and the tasks you perform.

 The two often blend together, at least in how we perceive our work and how our time is spent.
 But recognizing the difference can be vital to how we orient our lives.

 Consider an accountant, working for a clothing company that cuts out the marketing and manufacturing middle-men so they can pay local workers an excellent wage.
-The accountant performs the normal accounting tasks — tallying, multiplying, filling in spreadsheets — but what she’s doing is helping to shake up a stagnant industry, making higher-end, durable clothing accessible to the masses, and ensuring that a factory full of people are able to pay their bills and keep food on the table.
+The accountant performs the normal accounting tasks of tallying, multiplying, filling in spreadsheets, but what she’s doing is helping to shake up a stagnant industry, making higher-end, durable clothing accessible to the masses, and ensuring that a factory full of people are able to pay their bills and keep food on the table.

-But the work being done — the process she’s a part of — is very different, depending on where she flexes her numerical muscles; that’s a powerful thing.
+But the work being done, the process she’s a part of, is very different based on where she flexes her numerical muscles.
+That’s a powerful thing.

 Perform your tasks responsibly so that you can acknowledge and take pride in the work you do.

 This can be a very uncomfortable realization, but it’s interesting seeing the empowered look in people’s eyes when they recognize this power they wield.